Akachukwu96/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-0x07.
+## 0x07.
 C - Even more pointers, arrays and strings

+## Technologies
+* Files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89
-Tasks
+## Tasks

 0. memset - Write a function that fills memory with a constant byte with
 Prototype: char *_memset(char *s, char b, unsigned int n).